pmcharrison/psynet-mirror/docs/deploy/prolific.rst

 When you're ready to deploy your experiment, give your config one last check, making sure that the ``prolific`` recruiter is selected.
+If you need to be connected to a VPN in order to access your server, make sure you are connected to the VPN.

 Now you can deploy your app:

 ::